 They are described to be chewy, with an almost caramel-like mixture holding them together, which I think sounds so unique and interesting.
 The list of health benefiting ingredients is long, so even though they would taste sweet, you'd be doing yourself some good by chowing down on them.

-I don't eat gluten-free and still, love the look of these Gluten Free Energy Bars.
+I don't eat gluten-free and still, love the look of these Gluten-Free Energy Bar Recipes.
 This recipe and its ingredients are incredibly easy to personalize, which is something that I love.
 Not only does this mean that you can pick your favorite additions and flavors, but you can also just have this one base recipe up your sleeve and use it as many times as you want.

 This recipe makes a large number of bars, which is perfect for a family home or even just for someone who loves a bit of advanced snack preparation.

 I cannot begin to count the number of times in my life that I have sat and watched my granny bake cookies, no matter how long it took, just so that I could lick the bowl and spoon once she was done.
 What is it about raw cake batter and cookie dough that is just so delicious?

 These Chocolate Chip Cookie Dough Raw Bars look undeniably delicious, especially with those huge chunks of chocolate chips running through them.
 There are very few ingredients which makes them so easy to make, and you might even have them in the house already, meaning one less trip to the store.

 16. Pistachio, Apricot and Dark Chocolate Energy Bars

 This combination of ingredients sounds like something you'd find in a fancy cookie in a posh little bakery, and I am far from against that.